MukhtarMalal/The-Fitness-Club/README.md

 * Find "pages" on the left hand side menu.
 * Under "Source", click the dropdown called "None" and select "Master Branch".
 * Click save, the page will refresh.
+* It can take a few minutes to publish.

+### Forking the GitHub Repository